Coming Around Again (Carly Simon song): Reception

-"Coming Around Again" became a worldwide hit; in the US, it peaked at No. 18 on the Billboard Hot 100, becoming Simon's 12th top-40 hit on this chart, and No. 5 on the Billboard Adult Contemporary chart, becoming her 19th top-40 hit on this chart.
+"Coming Around Again" became a worldwide hit; in the US, it peaked at No. 18 on the Billboard Hot 100, becoming Simon's 12th top-40 hit on the chart, and No. 5 on the Billboard Adult Contemporary chart, becoming her 19th top-40 hit on this chart.
 The song was a success in Brazil, as it was included in the soundtrack of the telenovela O Outro.
 It was released as a single in the United Kingdom in January 1987, and reached a peak position of No. 10 on the UK Singles Chart in late February.
 Additionally, the song reached No. 15 in South Africa, No. 29 in Australia and No. 38 in Canada.
-It was most successful in Austria and Sweden, reaching No. 6 and No. 3, respectively.
+It was most successful in Sweden, Ireland and Austria, reaching No. 3, No. 5 and No. 6, respectively.

 Billboard said the song's "moody sway is comparable to the Thompsons' 'Hold Me Now.'"

 Music video

 A music video for this song was filmed and went into heavy rotation in 1987.
 The video featured a home movie featuring Carly Simon as a baby and as a young child with her parents.